Rory McIlroy ends his winning drought at Wells Fargo Championship

 ‘It’s felt a long time since that win in China.
 The world’s a completely different place’

-Rory McIlroy plays his shot from the eighth tee during the final round of the Wells Fargo Championship in North Carolina.
-Photograph: Jared C Tilton/Getty Images
+Rory McIlroy celebrates with his wife Erica and daughter Poppy after winning the Wells Fargo Championship at Quail Hollow Club in Charlotte, North Carolina.
+Photograph: Maddie Meyer/Getty Images

 How could anyone have ever doubted him?
 Rory McIlroy returned from the wilderness with the strut of someone full of self-belief, as the Northern Irishman - some 553 days since his last win on the PGA Tour - spun his own brand of magic on the final round of the Wells Fargo Championship at Quail Hollow Golf Club in Charlotte, North Carolina, to end his winning drought.